 Closing words

-These are the basics of using the chown command to manage ownership on your Linux PC or server.
-Remember, you can always find additional options and information by typing chown --help in the command line of your distro of choice.
+These are the basics of using the chown command to manage ownership on your Linux or Ubuntu PC or server.
+Remember, you can always find additional options and information by typing chown --help in the command line of your distro of choice, just as you would when you list services or check iptables.

 We recommend practicing these techniques on some sample or non-important files before using them on mission-critical directories.
 Alternatively, sign up to BitLaunch and use a free trial of one of our Linux VPS servers.
 This will allow you to test these commands without affecting your local PC.